On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Trajectory-Level Analysis

+In our construction, the linear term is always favorable:$\rhogapprompt(\idxopt) \, \stepsizet{\idxopt} > 0$.
+The challenge comes from the quadratic term.
+If the variance over the negative space dominates, $\Var^- > \Var^+$, then for moderately large step sizes the second-order effect can overwhelm the first-order gain, pulling the log-odds downward and decreasing $\scalarvalueprompt$.

+This phenomenon is not just a theoretical artifact—it is highly plausible in practice.
+Real-world language models typically face an enormous negative space (many incorrect responses) with high variability, leading to large $\Var^-$.
+In contrast, the positive space often contains only a few consistent modes, keeping $\Var^+$ relatively small.
+This imbalance highlights the danger of overshooting: unless the step size $\stepsizet{\idxopt}$ is carefully calibrated, the variance contribution from the negative space can dominate and derail learning.

-\emph{Linear Convergence Under Proper Scaling.} Suppose that every update direction provides a consistent signal, so that the Gap Alignment $\rhogapprompt(\idxopt)$ is uniformly bounded below.
-In this case, a properly chosen fixed step size is sufficient to guarantee rapid improvement.
+\emph{Linear Convergence Under Proper Scaling.} Suppose the Gap Alignment $\rhogapprompt(\idxopt)$ is uniformly bounded below, exactly as in \Cref{thm:lb}.
+A properly chosen constant step size then suffices to guarantee rapid improvement—indeed, linear convergence.
+The contrast is striking: under identical geometric conditions, the step size alone dictates whether the algorithm converges linearly or collapses to zero, isolating step-size selection as the decisive factor.

-\begin{corollary}[Linear Convergence with a Uniform Gap] If every update direction $\bweight_t$ provides a uniform gap, $\rhogapprompt(\idxopt) \geq \rhogapprompt > 0$ for all $\idxopt \geq 0$, then a simple fixed step size $\stepsize$ satisfying
+\begin{corollary}[Linear Convergence with a Uniform Gap] If every update direction $\bweight_{\idxopt}$ provides a uniform gap, $\rhogapprompt(\idxopt) \geq \rhogapprompt > 0$ for all $\idxopt \geq 0$, then a simple fixed step size $\stepsize$ satisfying

 drives the error to zero at a linear rate: $1 - \scalarvalueprompt(\Idxopt) \leq \frac{1-\scalarvalueprompt(0)}{\scalarvalueprompt(0)} \, \exp \big\{- \frac{1}{2} \, \rhogapprompt \, \stepsize \cdot \Idxopt \big\}$. \end{corollary}